sdl/ecommerce-framework/README.md

 Currently there are the following connectors implementing fully or partly the E-Commerce APIs:

-* Fredhopper (Categories, Search, Product Detail, Edit controls)
+* Fredhopper (Categories, Search, Product Detail, Product Variants, Edit controls)
 * Hybris (Categories, Search, Product Detail, Cart)
-* Demandware (Categories, Search, Product Detail, Cart)
+* Demandware (Categories, Search, Product Detail, Product Variants, Cart)
 * Dummy for test & demo purposes (Cart)

-The intension with the connectors is that you could mix&match what kind of combo you want, such as use Fredhopper for Categories&Search and Hybris for Detail&Cart.
+The intention with the connectors is that you could mix&match what kind of combo you want, such as use Fredhopper for Categories&Search and Hybris for Detail&Cart.
 As the the service interfaces are designed to be decoupled from eachother it is straight-forward to setup these kind of combinations.

 The Fredhopper connector also provides some extensive support for inline editing (create new, edit and delete) of: